One Apex service shared by Azure and the data-entry screen flow,

 Linked service LS_Salesforce_Production →

-Credentials, scope api
+scope api

 Fails when

-Connected App secret rotated without ADF refresh; perm set
+ECA consumer secret rotated without ADF refresh; perm set

 narrowed below ADF's SELECT field list